nvpro-samples/vk_denoise_nrd/README.md

 If NRD can't find dxc at CMake configuration time, consider providing CMake with `-DNRD_DXC_CUSTOM_PATH=<custom/path/to/dxc>` to point it to the dxc executable directly.

+### NRD and GLSL

+NRD is naturally written in HLSL, but can be instructed to emit GLSL-compatible syntax.
+This can be achieved this by defining `NRD_GLSL 1` before including `nrd.hlsli`

 ### NRDWrapper